7 Ways to Build Trust with Your School Community #LT8keys

-If serving is below you, leadership is beyond you.
+If serving is below you, leadership is beyond you.- Unknown

 In many schools, the community,—particularly parents—feels left in the dark.
 Within their own walls, schools often work diligently to communicate the latest initiatives, results, and grading practices, or they discuss things such as the Common Core State Standards.
 However, the community is often unaware of such important topics until they hit a friend’s Facebook wall, an online gossip forum, or become part of the conversation at the local soccer field.
 If the community is not aware of or has inaccurate information regarding the latest initiatives and practices, then a sense of distrust and disconnect can easily occur.